 The journalists and filmmakers below are some of the people I have assisted over the past couple of years in my role as a Tourism Development Specialist.
 Allow me help develop your valuable tourism assets today.

 I originally created a blog to share my passion for Yamanashi Prefecture but have more recently been writing for various entities throughout Japan.
 Some of the sponsored content that I produced for the Setouchi area includes articles on Naoshima, Shodoshima and Awajishima.
 In addition, please have a look at this blog post about Kyushu’s porcelain town, Arita, as it is a good example of how I like to write.
 My rates for articles up to 1000 words are very reasonable and include as many photos as you require.
-I currently use a Sony Alpha 7R III camera and a Sony FE 1.4/24 GM series lens.
+I currently use a Sony α7R III camera and Sony GM series lenses.

 Presenting & Navigating